 - Preheat the oven to 450F, re-line the sheet pan with a baking mat or parchment paper, and then spray the pan with a generous amount of olive oil.

 - In a medium bowl whisk the eggs.
-In an separate bowl whisk together the breadcrumbs, garlic powder, oregano, basil, 1/2 teaspoon sea salt, and pepper.
+In a separate bowl whisk together the almond flour, garlic powder, oregano, basil, 1/2 teaspoon sea salt, and pepper.

 - Dip both sides of one eggplant slice into the eggs, allowing the excess to drip off.
 Then press ONE side into the breadcrumb mixture.
 Place the slice, breadcrumb coated side up, onto the prepared baking sheet.
 Repeat for the remaining slices.